{{ section.name }} Help

 Another top tip for Hoi An is to hire a bike - you can explore the surrounding area independently or join a guided tour to visit local villages.

 Hop aboard another sleeper train and get off at the beach town of Nha Trang.
 This place is perfect if you need a party fix or just some R&R at the beach.
-You have two nights here before continuing to the famous mountain retreat town of Dalat.
+Stay as long as you like, recharge your travel battery.

-Check into our fun hostel in Siem Reap and get comfortable.
-The next day it's time to visit the famous temple complex of Angkor.
-The whole park stretches over 400 sq. km, which could keep you busy for weeks exploring the remains of the ancient Khmer Empire.
-We'll take you on a guided tour to the famous Angkor Wat, as well as the more hidden jungle temples of Ta Prohm, Bayon and Baphuon.
+After 8 eventful days you'll touch down in Phnom Penh where you have time on your own to get to Siem Reap - home of the famed Angkor Wat.
+Take all the time you like to get to the backpacker friendly town.
+We recommend that you visit the famous temple complex of Angkor.
+The whole park stretches over 400 sq. km, which you can easily roam for weeks exploring the remains of the ancient Khmer Empire.
+Check out the famous Angkor Wat as well as the more hidden jungle temples like Ta Prohm, Bayon and Baphuon.

 For those who really want to immerse themselves in the local culture and want to make an impact during their trip, we have included a two-week volunteer programme near Siem Reap.